cookiesncream716/helloWorld2/README.md

   this.greeting.visible = true
 ```

 9. Lastly, the code for the callback function for the click event listener in step 5 needs to be added.
-Increment the `index` property when the button is clicked, then call the `updateText` method needs to be called.
+Increment the `index` property when the button is clicked, then call the `updateText` method.
 In order to have access to `this.index` and `this.updateText` inside of the function, make a variable called `that` and assign it the value `this`.
 Put it inside of the `build` method on the first line.

 ```
 var that = this